aurorascharff/aurorascharff.no/src/content/blog/creating-a-reusable-submitbutton-with-useformstatus.md

 ## Conclusion

 In this blog post, we created a reusable SubmitButton with `useFormStatus`.
-We saw how we can use the `useFormStatus`-hook to create a button that can be used across multiple forms, while it handles the form state for us.
-We also saw how we can create progressively enhanced forms and buttons that work even if JavaScript is disabled.
-This is a powerful pattern that can be used in any React 19 application.
+We also saw how we can create progressively enhanced forms and buttons that work even if JavaScript is disabled or the page isn't hydrated.
+This is a powerful pattern that can be used in any SSR React 19 application.

-I hope this post has been helpful in understanding the useOptimistic hook and it's limiations.
 Please let me know if you have any questions or comments, and follow me on [Twitter](https://twitter.com/aurorascharff) for more updates.
 Happy coding! 🚀